Fergarram/research-vault/README.md

 title: An Alternative View on Computing & Cognition
 description: A public Obsidian vault with all my notes on Cognitive Engineering, OS Development and Design, and Complexity.
 ---
+> 👥 Intended Audience — People interested in an ineloquent view on AI, cognitive science, and/or software development.

 This website is my personal digital garden/wiki.
-Here I explore two major research and experimentation areas: [[📝 Cognitive Research]] and [[📝 OS Research]].
+Here I mainly explore [[📝 Cognitive Research]], [[📝 OS Research]] and anything in between.

+---

-## Update note:
+Update note:

 Last year 2023, I decided to start traveling and prioritized different things in my life.
 During this time a lot happened.
 ChatGPT was released and I spent most of my time working on [[🧰 oceloti-svelte]] — an infinite canvas engine for future projects, research and work.
-You can follow all the development details here, in my [YouTube Channel](https://www.youtube.com/@fergarram/streams), and in [suna.garden/logs](https://www.suna.garden/logs/).
+You can follow all the development details here, in my [YouTube Channel](https://www.youtube.com/@fergarram/streams).
+I also have a devlog feed at [fergarram.online/devlog.html](https://fergarram.online/devlog.html)

 The point is, I'll be spending some time updating most of my [[📝 OS Research]] stuff since most of my notes are outdated and proven by the ChatGPT disruption.
 Stay tuned.

-## About me

-My name is [Fernando Garcia](https://fernando.works/) and I am a software developer, designer and indie researcher.
-I don't intend to be a source of truth on any of the topics I write about, but rather, a naïve view on existing ideas with a fresh "Gen Z" twist.

-> 👥 Intended Audience — People interested in AI, cognitive science, and/or software development.

-## About this website

-As Maggie Appleton explains in her [post about digital gardens](https://maggieappleton.com/garden-history), documents can be at different _growth_ stages.
-For example, you might find that there are empty pages or half-baked ideas.
-This allows me to _plant_ ideas which I slowly _hydrate_ and fill with information and connections.
-It also allows me to validate and formalize concepts.

-You can think of this website as a text editor or IDE that allows you to browse and read the files in a repository.
-I use emojis as icons to identify the type of document.
-For example, the 📝 icon is used to identify topics or concepts within a research space.
-The 🔬 icon is used to identify experiment documents, and for my experiment notes I use the 📎 icon to store important ideas related to a specific experiment.

-Instead of providing a definition for each type or icon, I invite you, the reader, to explore the sidebar and try to figure out how they are used.
+---

 ## 🗂 OS Research